Uncovered/Covered: Critical reception

-Andy Kellman of Allmusic expressed that Lattimore and Moore "keep it elegant and romantic the whole time".
+Andy Kellman of AllMusic expressed that Lattimore and Moore "keep it elegant and romantic the whole time".
 He praised their performances, writing "Lattimore sounds as good as ever through the whole program, but his long-under-recognized wife shines so well, ably approaching nearly every song at a different angle, that he's pretty much outclassed."
 Natasha Washington for News OK, similarly expressed that "at times, Moore outshines Lattimore in song, but each track's message is heartfelt."
+She also said that "the Uncovered disc almost sounds like a marriage seminar as Lattimore and Moore share personal insight on the ups and downs of relationships, while Covered shares heartfelt praise and devotion of God's undeserved favor toward everyone."
+She remarked that "while Uncovered/Covered contains many familiar soulful duets, the couple's sincerity casts aside doubts that the project is merely a studio invention."
 Chris Rizik from SoulTracks heralded the album as "a real triumph – a disc that captures their intelligent, thoughtful thesis of love and marriage and combines it with a level of sincere spirituality, all wrapped in a beautiful, creative musical tapestry' before noting 'it is flat out one of the best adult soul albums you'll hear this year."

-Andree Farias of crosswalk.com found that "the Uncovered disc is the romantic portion, a breezy affair full of smooth R&B numbers; Covered, on the other hand, covers the spiritual spectrum to a more urbanized contemporary gospel style."
+Andree Farias of Crosswalk.com found that "the Uncovered disc is the romantic portion, a breezy affair full of smooth R&B numbers; Covered, on the other hand, covers the spiritual spectrum to a more urbanized contemporary gospel style."
 She noted that "neither disc is all that didactic or revealing in their fields, offering instead tried-and-true generalities about what it means to love God and love each other, but they're nonetheless heartfelt."
-News OK editor Natasha Washington felt "the Uncovered disc almost sounds like a marriage seminar as Lattimore and Moore share personal insight on the ups and downs of relationships, while Covered shares heartfelt praise and devotion of God's undeserved favor toward everyone."
-She remarked that "while Uncovered/Covered contains many familiar soulful duets, the couple's sincerity casts aside doubts that the project is merely a studio invention."